 Plunging down a rabbit hole — any rabbit hole — apparently makes one likely to pursue radicalism on additional topics.
 Fortunately for governments, few citizens are willing to look deeply into any topic, no matter how important.
 The shadows in the cave are far too comfortable to risk facing reality head-on.

 And then there are the

 Strong Suggestions of Thermodynamics Laws of Thermodynamics.
-The official story of 9/11 violates the Laws of Thermodynamics, yet few people I know are willing to question the official narrative (consider, for example, the 11 September 2015 report from Architects & Engineers for 9/11 Truth (Beyond-Misinformation-2015), controlled demolition of WTC building 7 and the admission of an inside job by Dubya’s chief economist).
+The official story of 9/11 violates the Laws of Thermodynamics, yet few people I know are willing to question the official narrative (consider, for example, the 11 September 2015 report from Architects & Engineers for 9/11 Truth (Beyond-Misinformation-2015), controlled demolition of WTC building 7, and the admission of an inside job by Dubya’s chief economist).
 The deep state is real, but most people are unwilling to deal in reality.
 After all, doing so would adhere to Franklin’s maxim, a notion foreign to the typical modern ‘murican.
 The Orwellian absurdity continues with the disparaging term applied to those who question the impossible official narrative: “truther.”